-Large scale urban renewal projects were in no way unique to New York City.
-White Plains, a suburban town just north of the Bronx underwent a massive renewal project in its downtown center starting in the late 1960s after a decade of planning.
+Large-scale urban renewal projects were in no way unique to New York City.
+White Plains, a suburban city in Westchester County, just north of the Bronx underwent a massive renewal project in its downtown center starting in the late 1960s after a decade of planning.
 Historically, this area was compromised of a small walkable village with a mix of historic buildings and a stop on the Harlem line just forty minutes from Grand Central Terminal.
-In the 1950s a large 20-block swath of the downtown center was slated for redevelopment.
-The urban renewal area – which would amount to a third of the downtown, essentially the entire central business district – would be rebuilt over the next two decades with high-rise offices, civic buildings, a large shopping mall, mixed income housing, hotels and several garages.
-Parkways, Expressways and the New York State Thruway had either been completed or were under construction during the postwar decades and White Plains would focus much of its revitalization on accommodating automobiles.
-When the 11-mile Cross-Westchester Expressway opened in 1960, the town built a spur leading downtown, with parking garages and windened streets to accomodate the traffic.
+In the 1950s, a large 20-block swath of the downtown center was slated for redevelopment.
+The urban renewal area – which would amount to a third of the downtown, essentially the entire central business district – would be rebuilt over the following two decades with high-rise offices, civic buildings, a large shopping mall, mixed-income housing, hotels and several garages.
+Parkways, expressways and the New York State Thruway had all either been completed or were under construction during the postwar decades and White Plains would focus much of its revitalization on accommodating automobiles.
+When the 11-mile Cross-Westchester Expressway opened in 1960, the town built a spur leading downtown, with parking garages and widened streets to accommodate the traffic.

 NEW YORK TELEPHONE (VERIZON) BUILDING

 Use: Telephone exchange, server center